Maureen220/Conspiracy_Theory_Final/README.md

 <img  src="images/Gender.png" width="400" height="600"/>
 </p>

-Our database contains the five types of theorists as tables with the associated features of the those who fell into the category.
-In addition, we have a roll up table with the total scores for those users.
+Our database contains a main table (total_scores) which captures the features of each person who took the survey as well as their total scores.
+The user_id is the primary key in this table.
+The user_id is then used as the foreign key to the theorist-type tables.
+This allows for the following benefits:
+* Quick retrieval of data
+* Mitigating redundant data in child tables
+* Preserving data integrity by having the features of each person stored once

 <img  src="images/ERD.png"/>